What is a Physician's Assistant?

 Essentially these two roles operate in almost identical ways.
 Both can prescribe medicine.
 However, a Nurse Practitioner can operate independent of a doctor no matter where he/she works.
 A Physician’s Assistant will always be under the direct supervision of a Medical Doctor.

-How to Become a Physician's Assistant
+How to Become a Physician's Assistant Starting at a Community College

 2. Job shadow a Physician’s Assistant.